 - In a separate large bowl, whisk the mashed bananas, melted butter, eggs, yogurt, and vanilla together.

-- Bake until golden brown and toothpick inserted into the center comes out with just a few crumbs attached, about 55 minutes, rotating the pan halfway through baking.
+- Bake until golden brown and toothpick inserted into the center comes out with just a few crumbs attached, about 55 minutes, rotating the pan halfway through the baking.

-- MAKE THE LEMON CREAM CHEESE FROSTING:
+- Make the LEMON CREAM CHEESE FROSTING:

 - Add the vanilla extract and lemon zest, continue to mix for another minute until combined.

-- Add the powdered sugar in stages, starting at 2 cups, mixing each addition until smooth and combined.
+- Add the powdered sugar in stages, starting at 2 cups, mixing in each addition until smooth and combined.